Why Bitcoin-Related And Ethereum-Related Stocks Are Rising Today | Benzinga

 Why Bitcoin-Related And Ethereum-Related Stocks Are Rising Today

-Cryptocurrency-related stocks, including Marathon Digital Holdings Inc (NASDAQ:MARA), Riot Blockchain Inc (NASDAQ:RIOT) and Coinbase Global Inc (NASDAQ:COIN) are trading higher amid an increase in the price of Bitcoin (CRYPTO: BTC) and Ethereum (CRYPTO: ETH).
+Cryptocurrency-related stocks, including Coinbase Global Inc (NASDAQ:COIN), Marathon Digital Holdings Inc (NASDAQ:MARA) and Riot Blockchain Inc (NASDAQ:RIOT) are trading higher amid an increase in the price of Bitcoin (CRYPTO: BTC) and Ethereum (CRYPTO: ETH).

-The cryptocurrency markets are rallying ahead of Bitcoin futures ETF application rulings that are expected to come as soon as next week.
+The cryptocurrency markets are rallying ahead of the first Bitcoin futures ETF, which is set to begin trading on Tuesday.

+Coinbase is a provider of end-to-end financial infrastructure and technology for the crypto-economy.
+The stock was up 3.56% at $290.61 at publication time.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.